NSF 23-529: Research Coordination Networks (RCN)

 Coordination Plan.
 If the proposed network will interface with an established network or group, or if there is a similar activity being planned or ongoing in other countries, describe the plans for coordination and cooperation among the relevant networks.

 Increasing Diversity.
-A Research Coordination Network is an important opportunity for encouraging the involvement of investigators from underrepresented groups (women, underrepresented minorities, and persons with disabilities), early- career investigators, and investigators located in a diverse range of organizations.
+A Research Coordination Network is an important opportunity for encouraging the involvement of investigators from the full spectrum of diverse talent that society has to offer which includes underrepresented groups, early- career investigators, and investigators located in a diverse range of organizations.
 Describe (1) a well-designed plan to increase participation of members from communities traditionally underserved in STEM and includes a description of recruitment methods and activities to foster a climate of inclusion and equity; (2) a plan to involve investigators at a variety of organizational settings; (3) if applicable, a plan to include new researchers, post-docs, and students; and (4) how the plans for increasing diversity are integrated with the proposed project plan.

 Budget: Provide yearly budgets for the duration of the proposed project.
 When subawards are involved yearly budgets are required for each subaward.
 A budget justification is required for each budget submitted.
 Allowable costs for international collaboration(s) are described in Section II.
 Program Description.